HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 “I think there’s more to the issues of abortion here.
-Religion, propaganda, us-versus-them mentality, those things all play a part here…
+Religion, propaganda, us-versus-them mentality, those things all play a part here.
 Not to mention other concerns
 like encouraging women to be more conservative about sex…” he pushes back.